What is sensorineural hearing loss?

 - head injury or trauma

-- medications that can harm the ear
+- ototoxic medication, which can harm the ear

-- circulatory problems
+- blood circulation problems

 - abnormal tissue growth or tumors

 Babies can be born with SSHL.
 This may happen as a result of:

 Approximately nine out of 10 people with SSHL experience hearing loss in only one ear.
 You may notice hearing loss right after you wake up in the morning.
 You may also become aware of it when you use headphones or hold a phone to your affected ear.
 Sudden hearing loss is sometimes preceded by a loud popping sound.
 Other symptoms include:

 - trouble following group conversations

 - inability to hear well when there’s a lot of background noise